whohensee/SeeChange/docs/overview.md

  - subtraction: using the `Subtractor` object defined in `pipeline/subtraction.py`.
  - detection: again using the `Detector` object, with a different set of parameters.
  - cutting: using the `Cutter` object defined in `pipeline/cutting.py`.
- - measurement: using the `Measurer` object defined in `pipeline/measurement.py`.
+ - measuring: using the `Measurer` object defined in `pipeline/measuring.py`.

 All these objects are initialized as attributes of a top level `Pipeline` object, which is defined in `pipeline/top_level.py`.